lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * Define the MAX_ACK_REQUEST (number of attempts)

-* Use of padding or not and how and when to use it
+* Padding: size of the L2 Word (for most technologies, a byte; for some technologies, a bit).
+Value of the padding bits (1 or 0).
+  The value of the padding bits needs to be specified because the padding bits are included in the MIC calculation.

 * Take into account that the length of rule-id + N + T + W when possible is good to have a multiple of 8 bits to complete a byte and avoid padding